sagar-shivappa/EkartFullStack-MEAN/backend/BACKEND_README.md

 - **`getCartItemsByUserId`**:

   - Takes a user ID as a parameter.
-Find the user information in the initializeDB.js file.
+Note: You can find the user information in the initializeDB.js file.
   - Searches the collection for the document with the matching user_id.
   - If found, return the document with a 200 status code.
   - If the user_id is not found, send a 404 status code.
+Response: {
+    message: "User Not Found"
+    }
   - Errors during retrieval are handled with a 500 status code and an error message.

 - **`addToCart`**: